What's happening ?!?!

 - I think we must look to a radical interpretation of quantum matter for a theory of mind because it is the best universal theory we have and it is fated to replace our mechanistic world view.

 - I don't know the ultimate significance of quantum field theory (or general relativity).
-However, Kochen and Specker proved that it is impossible to embed ordinary classical logic inside a quantum logic, although the reverse is possible.
+However, Kochen and Specker proved that it is impossible to embed a quantum logic inside ordinary classical logic, although the reverse is possible.
 Therefore reason, as currently understood, must be superceded by some higher reason which one day we shall understand, appreciate and embrace.

 - I don't know how to view the world except as a patently evident, authentic, indubitable, real presence.
 However, some study of modern physics together with some study of classical metaphysics, of logic, ontology and epistemology, lead me to believe in a world of wave functions which take all three classical notions of logic, ontology and epistemology, and combine them intimately into a new consistent whole that is proving hard to interpret, but which fits the scientific evidence like a glove.